UNDER REVIEW

 Guthridge, S., Schurer, S., Taylor, S. (2025).
 Minimum unit pricing, alcohol consumption and infant health: Evidence from the Alice Springs Liquor Supply Plan.
 October 2025 IZA DP No. 18201.

 Abstract.
-This paper examines the effects of minimum floor pricing of alcohol, a price-based restriction, on health outcomes in high-risk populations.
+This paper examines the effect of alcohol minimum floor pricing on the demand for alcohol and infant health outcomes in high-risk populations.
 We develop a theoretical model showing that minimum floor prices may fail to improve welfare if heavy drinkersâwho generate most negative externalitiesâare price inelastic.
-We test this prediction using the 2006 Alice Springs Liquor Supply Plan (LSP), which effectively doubled the minimum per-unit price of alcohol by restricting container sizes for fortified and other wines (so-called cask wine).
-Using a difference-in-differences framework, we estimate that the LSP reduced per-capita alcohol consumption by 19.6%, with a demand shift away from cask and fortified wine to full-strength beer, yet demand remained inelastic ranging between â0.2 and -0.5.
+We test this prediction using the 2006 Alice Springs Liquor Supply Plan (LSP), which effectively doubled the minimum per-unit price of alcohol by restricting container sizes for fortified and other wines.
+Using a standard difference-in-differences framework, we estimate that the LSP reduced per-capita alcohol consumption by 19.6%, with a demand shift away from fortified and other wines to full-strength beer, yet demand remained inelastic ranging between â0.2 and -0.5.
 Consistent with the modelâs predictions, we find no evidence that the policy improved birth outcomes among infants most at risk of alcohol-related harm; if anything, some indicators worsened.
 We discuss possible mechanisms, including substitution and income effects generated by the price increase.
-While data limitations restrict the reliability and precision of causal inference, the findings highlight the challenges of using price-based interventions to address externalities when harmful consumption is concentrated among price-insensitive consumers.
+While acknowledging data limitations caused by the narrow policy window, the findings highlight the challenges of using price-based interventions to address externalities when harmful consumption is concentrated among price-insensitive consumers.

-đŹ Under review at Journal of Applied Econometrics.
+đŹ Under review at Journal of Population Economics

 Abstract.
 The design of primary care payment systems is central to sustaining the medical workforce and ensuring equitable access to care.
 Mixed payment models are widely used in universal healthcare systems, yet concerns about general practitioner (GP) income, workload, and job satisfaction persist across OECD countries.
-In Australiaâs mixed payment system, many GPs improve access by accepting the lower government rebate as full payment (âbulk billingâ), eliminating patient co-payments but reducing their own earnings.
-This study examines the job satisfaction consequences of this trade-off.
+In Australiaâs mixed payment system, many GPs improve access by accepting the lower government rebate as full payment (âbulk billingâ), eliminating patient co-payments but reducing their own earnings potential.
+This study examines the job satisfaction consequences of this equity-efficiency trade-off.
 Using ten years of longitudinal data from the Medicine in Australia: Balancing Employment and Life (MABEL) survey and panel data methods, we find that a one standard deviation increase in the share of bulk-billed patients is associated with a 0.054 standard deviation reduction in job satisfaction (SE = 0.009, p < 0.001).
-Shifting from charging co-payments for all patients to almost none corresponds to a decline in job satisfaction equivalent to approximately two-thirds of the GP gender gap.
+Shifting from charging co-payments for all patients to almost none corresponds to a decline in job satisfaction equivalent to approximately two-thirds of the job satisfaction gap between male and female GPs.
 No significant socio-demographic heterogeneity is observed, although negative effects are concentrated among high-intensity bulk-billing GPs.
-Increased working hours and poorer health appear to be important mediating factors.
-Difference-in-differences estimates further show that the 2014 freeze of the government rebateâthreatening the financial viability of low co-payment practicesâled to an additional reduction in job satisfaction of 0.050 standard deviations (SE = 0.024, p = 0.047).
-These findings suggest that policies aimed at increasing bulk billing may be undermined by existing incentives and the associated job satisfaction trade-offs.
+Increased working hours and poorer health are the key mediating factors.
+Further analyses show that the 2014 freeze of the government rebateâthreatening the financial viability of low co-payment practicesâled to an additional reduction in job satisfaction.
+These findings suggest that policies aimed at increasing access to care may be undermined by existing incentives and the associated job satisfaction trade-offs.

 WORK IN PROGRESS